enonic/old-xp-doc/doc/getting-started/my-first-app.rst

   src/main/resources/site/site.xml

-Page Component
+Page Controller
 ---------------

-A page component is used to create page templates in the administration console.
-Any number of page templates can be created from a single page component.
-Each page component requires two files: a JavaScript controller and an HTML view file (an XML descriptor is optional).
+A **page controller** is a JavaScript file that handles requests such as GET and POST.
+Controllers usually pass dynamic values to an HTML view file.
+No values are passed in the example below, but the view file is specified and rendered with the Thymeleaf templating engine.

 Create a folder called ``hello`` inside the ``src/main/resources/site/pages`` directory.
 Then create the two files specified below inside the ``hello`` folder:

-The **page controller** is a JavaScript file that passes dynamic values to the view file.
-No values are passed in this example, but the view file is specified and rendered with the Thymeleaf templating engine.

 ``src/main/resources/site/pages/hello/hello.js``

 .. literalinclude:: code/page-initial/hello.js
    :language: js

 The view is a simple HTML file.
-Later, Thymeleaf will be used to make the page dynamic.
+This file will be updated later to handle dynamic content.

 ``src/main/resources/site/pages/hello/hello.html``